-The Second Hand Margin Scheme and Global Accounting Scheme are similar in principal, with the Global scheme being a simplified version of the margin scheme.
+The Second Hand Margin Scheme and Global Accounting Scheme are similar in principle, with the Global scheme being a simplified version of the margin scheme.

 What are the Key Differences Between the Two Schemes